Squround: Ice cream squround containers

 Although squrounds are available in traditional half-gallon sizes, there exists a trend toward marketing non-traditional 56-ounce, and in recent years, smaller 48-ounce sized cartons.
 The downsizing in carton size has not seemed to negatively affect unit sales.

 Mayfield Dairy, which announced the switch to squround cartons in January 2003, told Food Engineering in April that they expect to sell the same number of 56 oz. units in 2003 as it sold 64 oz. cartons in 2002.
 Breyers, which in 2000 was an early adopter of the smaller package for its "Ice Cream Parlor" brands, As of 2005 uses the smaller package across all its ice cream flavors.
 In 2008, they changed to a smaller 48 oz container.

 Other squround containers

 Outside the sector of ice cream, Nestlé have also produced squround containers for its Nescafe range of large instant coffee tins.
 They attributed the new design to make the containers "simple to hold, pour and store".
-In a separate interview, they also stated that the design will help reduce losing lids and make their tins easier to grasp.
+In a separate interview, they also stated that the design will help to reduce the number of lids lost and to make their tins easier to grasp.